caoyou222/Front-end/videos/README.md

 # Team hcic-f17/videos
 ### Annie, Muchen, Andrew
+## Introduction
+This is a website buit in the frame django.
+Websites shows videos uploaded from the admin page and have features such as searhching and a tagging system.
+User could browse videos by clicking the corresponding tag(category) or enter tags or key words in the search bar.
+We also have a feature for user registration and log in.
 ## Quick Start
 You need to have a systemwide install of pip package virtualenv.
 If you don't, run ```sudo -H pip install virtualenv```